HeyRoxie/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(5)script that creates an empty file called hello
+(6)script that adds execute permission to the owner of the file hello